emmadema/assessment-2/README.md

 - Include separate HTML, CSS, JavaScript files -Done

-- Choose an existing landing page on the web; screen shot the landing page, and replicate its design to create a separate game landing page that links to your game\* -Done link in CSS
+- Choose an existing landing page on the web; screen shot the landing page, and replicate its design to create a separate game landing page that links to your game\* -Done link in CSS -Done

 - Style your landing page and game page with class-based CSS - Done

-- Include a media query for a tablet to make your pages responsive
+- Include a media query for a tablet to make your pages responsive - done

 - Your game page must have at least two player objects - Done

-- Your game must have a clear win condition
+- Your game must have a clear win condition - in progress

 - Comment your code appropriately - done